-- No prefix is allowed - The string is not converted to the execution encoding. - universal-character-name and simple-escape-sequence (except \0) are replaced by the corresponding Unicode codepoints, and other escape sequences are ill-formed (except in asm statements, see below).
+- · No prefix is allowed - The string is not converted to the execution encoding. - universal-character-name and simple-escape-sequence (except \0 ) are replaced by the corresponding Unicode codepoints, and other escape sequences are ill-formed.

 This last point is important.
 Because the encoding the compiler will convert these strings to is not known, and because UCNs can represent any Unicode characters, numeric-escape-sequences have no use beyond forcing the compiler to contend with invalid code units in diagnostic messages.